Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Method

 \section{Method}

-In this section, we describe the compilation and preprocessing of the asteroid spectra and albedos for the cluster analysis, followed by a description of the issues that arise when working with partial observations, \ie ``missing data".
+In this section we describe the compilation and preprocessing of the asteroid spectra and albedos for the cluster analysis, an overview of which is provided in \cref{fig:preprocessing}.
+It is followed by a description of the issues that arise when working with partial observations (\ie missing data).
 After motivating the split of the dataset into clustering and classification data, the section concludes with a description of our approach to the dimensionality reduction and clustering problem at hand.

-\subsection{Input Data}
+\subsection{Input data}

-\subsubsection{Selecting the Observables}
+\subsubsection{Selecting the observables}

-The selection of asteroid observables which are included in a taxonomical system is a crucial decision in its design.
-A broad set of observables ensures its applicability to a large number of asteroids and high compositional resolution, however, it complicates the derivation of the classification scheme and limits the number of available observations as only the intersection in terms of observed asteroids can be considered when combining different datasets.\footnote{In machine learning literature, the observables used to identify groups in the input data are referred to as \emph{features}, while the observations are referred to as \emph{samples}.
-The \emph{input data} is a matrix spanned by the features as columns and the samples as rows.} This first led \citet{1984PhDT.........3T} to apply the albedo only in a secondary classification step before the observable was completely dropped by \citet{2002Icar..158..146B}.
+The selection of asteroid observables to be included in a taxonomical system is a crucial decision in its design.
+A broad set of observables ensures its applicability to a large number of asteroids and high compositional resolution; however, it complicates the derivation of the classification scheme and limits the number of available observations as only the intersection in terms of observed asteroids can be considered when combining different datasets.\footnote{In machine learning literature, the observables used to identify groups in the input data are referred to as features, while the observations are referred to as samples.
+The input data is a matrix spanned by the features as columns and the samples as rows.} This first led \citet{1984PhDT.........3T} to apply the albedo only in a secondary classification step before the observable was completely dropped by \citet{2002Icar..158..146B}.

-As one of our main goals for this iteration of the taxonomy is the possibility to classify partial observations, we are a priori accepting gaps in the input data and are thus not limiting the sample size when combining datasets and can use the union rather than the intersection of observations.
-Nevertheless, while we at first considered a classification system based around spectrometric \emph{and} photometric observations as well as visual albedos \emph{and} phase curve coefficients, we noticed that the latter of both observable pairs did not add to the compositional resolution of the resulting scheme as they are effectively low-resolution versions of the former \citep{TheTaxonomicDDemeo2013,10.1016/j.pss.2015.11.007,AsteroidPhaseMahlke2021}.
-Therefore, we choose to build the taxonomy from asteroid VisNIR spectra and visual albedos.
+One of our main goals for this iteration of the taxonomy is the possibility to classify partial observations; we are a priori accepting gaps in the input data, and are thus not limiting the sample size when combining datasets and can use the union rather than the intersection of observations.
+Nevertheless, while we first considered a classification system based on spectrometric and photometric observations, and on visual albedos and phase curve coefficients, we found that including photometric observations and phase curve coefficients did not add to the compositional resolution of the resulting scheme as they are effectively low-resolution versions of the former \citep{TheTaxonomicDDemeo2013,10.1016/j.pss.2015.11.007,AsteroidPhaseMahlke2021}.
+Therefore, we chose to build the taxonomy from VisNIR spectra and visual albedos.